4 Behavioral Interview Tips for Hiring Managers (and Must-Ask Questions)

 Tailor each question to align with the position’s requirements and responsibilities.
 Suppose the candidate is applying as a customer service representative.
 In this case, you may talk about a time when they dealt with a particularly challenging customer.
 How did they handle the situation?
 What was the outcome of their actions?

-These questions give you an idea of the applicant’s go-to strategies and knowledge relevant to the role.
+Using this behavioral interview tip ensures you get a clear idea of the applicant’s strategies and knowledge relevant to the role.
 At the same time, going beyond resumes by asking questions related to the job allows candidates to show how well they can apply their expertise to real-world scenarios.

 2. Use a mix of situational and behavioral

-Leverage the following questions to gain a comprehensive understanding of each candidate’s knowledge and skills:
+Leverage a combination of situational and behavioral interviewing tips to gain a comprehensive understanding of each candidate’s knowledge and skills:

-Combining different question types produces a well-rounded assessment of applicants’ critical thinking, adaptability, and other relevant skills.
+Combining different question types produces a well-rounded assessment of applicants’ critical thinking, adaptability, and other relevant skills, ensuring you’re conducting a behavioral interview that thoroughly evaluates their capabilities.

 3. Probe for further details